victorwss/flappy-bird-racing/README.md

 This is a multiplayer racing flappy bird game, although you may also play lonely if you want to, it's quite challenging.

-The first player to reach the ending wins!
+The first player to reach the end wins!

 However, to reach the end, it will be a long and troublesome path full of hazards and enemies.
-Everything kills you in a single step, so watchout.
+Everything kills you, so watch out.
 However, you have infinite lifes, and respawn a few seconds after the death, so you can always try again until you do it.

 First, choose if you want the easy mode (5 levels) or the hard mode (13 levels).
 They gets harder and harder.
 Then, you also select how many players you want to have, from 1 to 6.